 - Where a DC grade is approved by the Faculty, the Faculty is not liable to refund or pay compensation to the student for any fees paid or payable for any unit of study, or to release the student from liability for fees payable but unpaid.

 Students applying for a DC grade before the deadline specified by the University.

-Domestic students seeking a DC grade before the University’s DC deadline for the relevant enrolment session can discontinue from the unit online via MyUni.
-If the award of the DC grade will result in an enrolment of less than 18cp for a full-time student, the student must apply via email to the Associate Dean to have this reduced study load approved.
+Domestic students seeking a DC grade before the University’s DC deadline for the relevant enrolment session can discontinue from the unit online via Sydney Student.
+If the award of the DC grade will result in an enrolment of less than 18cp for a full-time student, the student must apply via email to the Associate Dean (Professional Law Programs) to have this reduced study load approved.

 Students applying for a DC grade after the deadline specified by the University.

-Students seeking a DC grade after the DC deadline for the relevant enrolment session (usually end of week 7 of semester) must apply via email to .
+Students seeking a DC grade after the DC deadline for the relevant enrolment session must apply via email to .
 There is no specific form for this request.
 The email must be accompanied by supporting documentation which demonstrates that it was impossible or unreasonable for the student to continue their studies.
 Note the following:

 - An application must be made as soon as it is clear that the student will be unable to complete the requirements of a unit of study, and no later than the commencement of the final assessment.

 - Where a student makes a late application, they must provide cogent reasons and supporting evidence to demonstrate that it was beyond their control to make a timely application.